All you need to know about teeth whitening and ways to improve your smile.

 A quick, easy, affordable, and simple teeth whitening procedure is the least invasive way to improve your smile and one of the most popular cosmetic dental treatments available.

-Teeth whitening can achieve teeth that are six to ten shades brighter than your natural ones.
+Teeth whitening Moorabbin can achieve teeth that are six to ten shades brighter than your natural ones.

 This involves breaking down discolouration so that your teeth look whiter.
 Whether the procedure will work for you depends largely on the cause and severity of your discolouration.

 Each teeth whitening method has a different degree of effectiveness and permanence.

 Your dentist will advise you on the intensity of whitening and the process that is best for you and your teeth, and more likely to give you the results you are aiming for.

 As everyone’s teeth are different, it’s also important to note that the results will always vary.

 To ensure the best results, we recommend that, before any whitening process, patients have their teeth cleaned by a dental hygienist to remove any plaque build-up.

 Types of Teeth Whitening in Moorabbin

 There are two main types of teeth whitening treatments:

 Over-the-counter treatments involve store-bought products and whitening done at home.
 These include the use of whitening toothpaste, pens/gels, and strips.